Welcome to the Department of Educational Leadership

 DIVERSITY STATEMENT

 Much has been written and discussed about the importance of diversity, especially for educational institutions such as schools and colleges have played their role in addressing societal inequities and providing social mobility.
 Yet, like many organizations, their staffing and leadership do not always reflect the diversity of the larger society.
 For example, in relation to societal demographics, school and college leadership may be disproportionally white and male despite considerable research that affirms the benefits of racial, ethnic, and gender diversity for both majority and historically underrepresented persons within organizations and for those for whom the organization serves.
 Given our departmental responsibilities for preparing persons for school or collegiate level administrative leadership, then, it is important that these kinds of diversity at a minimum be reflected in our faculty, staff, and students.
-To this end, the Department of Educational Leadership, Administration, and Foundations affirms the following value statements around the issue of diversity:
+To this end, the Department of Educational Leadership affirms the following value statements around the issue of diversity:

 • The recruitment and retention of underrepresented students, faculty, and department advisory board members within our administrative and academic fields are important.